AdobeDocs/campaign-classic.en/help/configuration/using/web-service-calls.md

 #### Binding {#binding}

-The `<binding>  part specifies the SOAP communication protocol (  <soap:binding>   ), data transport in HTTP (value of the "transport" attribute) and the data format for the "ExecuteQuery" operation.
-The body of the SOAP envelope contains the message segments directly without transformation.  </soap:binding> </binding>`
+The `<binding>` part specifies the SOAP communication protocol ( `<soap:binding>` ), data transport in HTTP (value of the "transport" attribute) and the data format for the "ExecuteQuery" operation.
+The body of the SOAP envelope contains the message segments directly without transformation.
 ```
 <binding name="queryDefMethodsSoap" type="tns:queryDefMethodsSoap">
   <soap:binding style="document" transport="http://schemas.xmlsoap.org/soap/http"/>